Surgeries Performed at our Clinic

 Surgical Procedures FAQ's

-As standard protocol, all invasive surgeries (spays, neuters, declaws and dental extractions, etc) receive postoperative pain medications.
+As standard protocol, all invasive surgeries (spays, neuters, dental extractions, etc.) receive postoperative pain medications.

 Who is monitoring my pet before, during, and after surgery?

-One of our licensed veterinary technicians (LVT) monitors your pet before the surgery, ensuring that he or she has the correct pain pre-medications and that the 'plan' for the surgery is ready to go.
-They will shave, clean, and sterilize the surgical site and monitor your pet's vital signs during the entire process.
+One of our licensed veterinary technicians (LVT) monitors your pet before the surgery, ensuring that he or she has the correct pain pre-medications and that the plan for the surgery is ready to go.
+They will shave, clean, and sterilize the surgical site in preparation for the surgery.
 During the procedure, the technician is in charge of monitoring and recording vital signs as well as monitoring anesthesia.
-After the surgery is complete, this same technician will ensure that your pet 'wakes up' comfortably and receives further pain medications if necessary.
+After the surgery is complete, this same technician will ensure that your pet wakes up comfortably and receives further pain medications if necessary.

 Is an intravenous catheter placed on my pet prior to surgery?